devops-opensource/devops-metrics/README.md

 `python3 -p <projectkey> -o <outputfile>`

 The project key is the 3 letters associated to a Jira Project. <br />
-The output file will be a csv file, you have to specify the extension manually.
+The output file will be a csv file.

 # Config file